 The spine is a complicated array of bones, muscles, ligaments and tendons.
-It enables us to stand upright, absorbs shock and allows us to bend and twist.
+It enables us to stand upright, absorb shock, and bend and twist.
 The spine also houses the spinal cord.
 This contains the central nervous system that allows the brain to communicate with every tissue, organ and cell within the body.
 If the spine becomes misaligned due to a variety of stresses, the communication from the brain to the body is interrupted, and we can suffer from health problems.

 Most people don’t consider their back or spine on a daily basis.
 However, they soon realise how important it is when they develop back pain.

 Back pain has a considerable cost.
-3.8 million work days were lost last year due to back pain, plus there are the psychosocial problems that arise from long-term back pain.
+3.8 million workdays were lost last year due to back pain, plus there are psychosocial problems that arise from long-term back pain.

 Unfortunately, approximately 80-90% of us will suffer from spinal pain at some point.
 If you are overweight or obese, smoke, lift heavy objects or have had previous back pain, you are more likely to suffer.

 We’ve lined up the best advice on keeping your back fit and healthy.
 We'll cover the following:

 Staying active and keeping your body moving helps maintain a healthy spine as movement fuels the spine with healthy nutrients.